-'Forest belong in Premier League' - Cooper
+Forest belong in Premier League - Cooper

 "When you are at the very bottom, it is hard to get off the canvas to do what we have done," Cooper said.

-"We deserve it, we deserve to be promoted there is no doubt about that."
+"We deserve to be promoted, there is no doubt about that."

 Forest's Nottingham-born captain Joe Worrall said he felt "on top of the world" after leading his hometown club back to the Premier League.